Milton of Buchanan: Facilities

 The village has a village hall and a parish church with a small graveyard.
-Buchanan Primary School is situated in the village and the local high school is Balfron High School in the nearby village of Balfron.
+Buchanan Primary School, now permanently closed, is situated in the village and the local high school is Balfron High School in the nearby village of Balfron.

 There are no shops in the village.
 However, people can go to the nearby villages of Balmaha or Drymen to buy things.